Efficient Full-Matrix Adaptive Regularization: Full adaptive convergence analysis

-Our algorithm makes a reduction to the case of online convex optimization.
-The setting formally is as follows -- given a convex set $\kappa$ and a class of convex functions $\mathcal{F}$, an adversary selects a sequence $\{f_i \in \mathcal{F}\}_{i = 1}^T$, and the player selects a sequence of points $\{x_i \in \kappa\}$.
-The standard objective here is to minimize regret, defined as
+Our algorithm makes a reduction to the case of stochastic convex optimization.
+The setting formally is that, given a smooth convex function and a $\sigma$-bounded stochastic gradient oracle, the algorithm's aim is to minimize the convex function $f$.
+Given any algorithm $\mathcal{A}$ we can now define the \emph{adaptive ratio} of the algorithm, referred to as $\mu$, as

-Two popular algorithms to minimize online regret are online gradient descent (OGD) \cite{zinkevich2003online} and AdaGrad \cite{duchi2011adaptive}.
-Due to adaptive regularization, AdaGrad can often be advantageous over OGD.
-We capture this notion by defining the \emph{adaptivity ratio} $\mu$ as